calliope-project/calliope/doc/user/advanced_features.rst

 .. code-block:: yaml

-    run.mode: spores
+    config.build.mode: spores
-    run.spores_options:
+    config.solve:
         spores_number: 10  # The number of SPORES to generate
+        spores_score_cost_class: spores_score  # The cost class to optimise against when generating SPORES
+        spores_slack_cost_group: systemwide_cost_max  # The group constraint name in which the `cost_max` constraint is assigned, for use alongside the slack and cost-optimal cost
+    parameters:
         slack: 0.1  # The fraction above the cost-optimal cost to set the maximum cost during SPORES
-        score_cost_class: spores_score  # The cost class to optimise against when generating SPORES
-        slack_cost_group: systemwide_cost_max  # The group constraint name in which the `cost_max` constraint is assigned, for use alongside the slack and cost-optimal cost

 You will also need to manually set up some other parts of your model to deal with SPORES: